aspose-slides/Aspose.Slides-Products/slides/en/java/redaction/pptx/_index.md

 ---
-title: Search and replace text in PPTX document via Java
+title: Search and replace text in PPTX document using Java
 weight: 3610
 url: /java/redaction/pptx/
 description: Java sample code to redact sensitive information in PPTX file on Java Runtime Environment for JSP/JSF Application and Desktop Applications.